 Qualification: BTEC Level 3 National Diploma | Exam board: Pearson

-Our Science BTEC National Diploma options will enable you to study all three key areas of science over the two year programme alongside an A-Level.
+Our Science Diploma will enable you to study all three key areas of science over the two year programme alongside an A-Level.

 The course contains elements of Biology, Chemistry, Physics and a range of practical units that will equip you with a broad knowledge of Science at Level 3.
-In part of your second year of study, you will be able to choose between a Science or Forensic and criminal investigation focus for some of your units.
+As part of the course, topics exploring sociology, law and crime scene investigations are added to introduce forensics content.

 The method of assessment varies between units, some require an exam or a task marked by the exam board whereas others are coursework based and assessed by your teachers.
-Pearson BTEC Level 3 National Diplomas in Science / Forensics are made up of 5 core units and then in your second year a further 3 units are taken which will depend on your chosen focus in Science or Forensic and criminal investigation (8 units in total across the two year course).
+You will take 8 units across the two year programme.